Hawkynt/C--FrameworkExtensions/Backports/CONTRIBUTING.md

 - **Do not skip tests on old frameworks** just because a feature is polyfilled there.
 - **Write tests only against the public API** as documented by Microsoft; the tests must pass:
   - when the API is fully native,
+  - when the API is fully implemented using official NuGet packages,
+  - when the API is partially implemented via official packages + partially polyfilled,
+  - when the API is partially native + partially official packages + partially polyfilled,
   - when the API is partially native + partially polyfilled via extensions,
   - when the API is fully polyfilled.